Negative Ion Implanter beam Facility (NIIBF)

 Research Activities

-The facility is in use mainly for material science researches such as material synthesis, device fabrication and material modifications.
+The facility is primarily used for material science experiments such as material synthesis, device fabrication, and material modifications.